27 Flattering Portrait Poses for Photographers & Models

 Secondly, the portrait photography poses you choose will depend a lot upon your subject: not all poses are appropriate for everyone all the time.

 Some poses work better for women, others for men, other for children, others for groups.
-Then there are poses for boudoir, fashion models, maternity, and even poses for selfies!
+Then there are poses for boudoir, fashion models, maternity, and even poses for when you take a portrait selfie!

 When you browse through the photography poses suggested in this article, take them as a guideline, not as a shot list.
 When you choose a pose, keep in mind who your subject is and what type of photoshoot you’re doing.